A number of projects from grantees and Pew Fellows have garnered extensive national and regional press coverage in recent weeks.

 2013 Pew Fellow and visual artist Ryan Trecartin’s recent exhibition with Lizzie Fitch at Andrea Rosen Gallery was reviewed in Artsy, where Ian Epstein noted that, “as viewers embark on one of several possible routes through the exhibition and gain access to Fitch and Trecartin’s dark, overwhelming world, the experience may become comparable to being a tourist in a big city without a map.
 As time elapses within the exhibition, a sense of suspense prevails, leaving the viewer yearning for answers and consumed by the chase.”

-Christian Michel is a painter and a 1993 Pew Fellow.
+María Teresa Rodriguez is a media artist and a 2001 Pew Fellow.